toeb/cmakepp/README.md

 # <a name="eval"></a> Eval

-`eval()` is one of the most central functions in oocmake.
-It is the basis for many hacks an workarounds which oocmake uses to enhance the scripting language.
+`eval()` is one of the most central functions in cmakepp.
+It is the basis for many hacks an workarounds which cmakepp uses to enhance the scripting language.

 `eval` is not native to cmake (native eval would greatly increase the performance of this library)